 The honey bees can not sting through the hard beetle shell.
 So, they try to keep the beetles cornered.
 But eventually, many of the beetles escape their prison!

-In fact, we beekeepers unwittingly help the beetles.
+In fact, we beekeepers unwittingly help the hive beetles.
 During hive inspections (which we must do), beetles are able to escape their corners.
 Then the bees have to round them up again.

 Why Hive Beetles Enter Beehives